ENCCS/hpda-python/content/performance.rst

    # 49.9 ms ± 3.84 ms per loop (mean ± std. dev. of 7 runs, 10 loops each)

-However, in order to pass a numpy array it is better to vectorize the function using :meth:`np.vectorize` which takes a nested sequence of objects or numpy arrays as inputs and returns a single numpy array or a tuple of numpy arrays:
+However, in order to pass a NumPy array it is better to vectorize the function using :meth:`np.vectorize` which takes a nested sequence of objects or NumPy arrays as inputs and returns a single NumPy array or a tuple of NumPy arrays:

 .. code-block:: python